 Mercantilism.
 A system where those holding concentrated economic power employ the powers of government to perpetuate monopolies, special privileges, subsidies and trade protections for their advantage at the expense of their competitors and most citizens.
 Historically, a national economic goal under mercantilism was the accumulation of specie (gold and silver) by importing raw materials cheaply and selling manufactured goods to the suppliers of the raw materials.
 To achieve these goals, businessmen turned to government to provide them with trade protections, special privileges and monopolies, arguing that such policies were needed to protect domestic jobs.
 Mercantilist policies have given rise to an unfree and unjust global market, and have helped to widen the gap between wealthy and poor nations, and wealthy and poor citizens.

 Money.
-Money is, at its essence, anything that can be used to settle a debt.
+Money is, at its essence, how people measure the value of things being exchanged in commerce.
 It is typically described as (1) a medium of exchange, (2) a store of value, (3) a standard of value, and (4) a common measure of value.
+Money can take many forms, and can be anything used to settle a debt.
 Money is a “social good,” an artifact of civilization invented to facilitate economic transactions for the common good.
 Like any other human tool or technology, this societal tool can be used justly or unjustly.

-As binary economist and lawyer Louis Kelso explained:
+As binary economist and lawyer Louis Kelso explained in greater depth:

 “Money is not a part of the visible sector of the economy.
 People do not consume money.
 Money is not a physical factor of production, but rather a yardstick for measuring economic input, economic outtake and the relative values of the real goods and services of the economic world.
 Money provides a method of measuring obligations, rights, powers and privileges.
 It provides a means whereby certain individuals can accumulate claims against others, or against the economy as a whole, or against many economies.
 It is a system of symbols that many economists substitute for the visible sector and its productive enterprises, goods and services, thereby losing sight of the fact that a monetary system is a part only of the invisible sector of the economy, and that its adequacy can only be measured by its effect upon the visible sector.”